Current algebras from QP-manifolds in general dimensions: Introduction

-We work with two phase spaces $\Map(T[1]\Sigma_n,\calM)$ and $\Map(T[1]\Sigma_n,T^*[n+1]\calM)$, where $\Sigma_n$ is a compact manifold of dimension $n$ and $\calM$ is a graded symplectic manifold of degree $n$ which is physically an extended target space including ghosts and antifields. $(T^*[n+1]\calM, \calM)$ are two dg graded manifolds called a QP pair with a consistent structure.
-In this setting, a general current on $\Map(T[1]\Sigma_n,\calM)$ with anomalous terms is derived from nonanomalous functions on $\Map(T[1]\Sigma_n,T^*[n+1]\calM)$.
-In this derivation, we make a canonical transformation on the super Poisson bracket so called twisted pullback, which derives nontrivial anomalous terms.
-The formalism in this paper may be called as ``the AKSZ formalism of current algebra theories''.
+In this paper, we construct a general supergeometric formalism of current algebra theory.
+The anomalous current algebras are derived from twist of an underlying graded symplectic structure.
+We work with two mapping spaces $\Map(T[1]\Sigma_n,\calM)$ and $\Map(T[1]\Sigma_n,T^*[n+1]\calM)$, where $\Sigma_n$ is a compact oriented manifold of dimension $n$ and $\calM$ is a graded symplectic manifold of degree $n$. $\calM$ corresponds to an extended target space of the AKSZ formalism including physical fields, ghosts and antifields. $(T^*[n+1]\calM, \calM)$ are a graded manifold and its cotangent bundle pair with some consistent structure.
+In this setting, currents on $\Map(T[1]\Sigma_n,\calM)$ with anomalous terms are derived from a Poisson algebra of functions on the extended mapping space $\Map(T[1]\Sigma_n,T^*[n+1]\calM)$.
+We introduce a canonical transformation called twisted pullback, and a pullback derived bracket.
+The formalism in this paper may be called as ''the AKSZ-BFV formalism of current algebra theories''.

-A large class of known current algebras and new current algebras are derived from the classical part of our supergeometric current algebra theory.
-They contain not only the current algebras of Lie algebras and Kac-Moody algebras but also current algebras in the AKSZ sigma models and all the generalized current algebras analyzed in the recent papers \cite{Alekseev:2004np}\cite{Bonelli:2005ti}\cite{Guttenberg}\cite{Ikeda:2011ax}.
+A large class of known current algebras are formulated as our supergeometric current algebra theory.
+They contain not only the current algebras of Lie algebras and Kac-Moody algebras, but also current algebras in AKSZ sigma models.
+Moreover we find new current algebras with structure of higher algebroids including all the generalized current algebras analyzed in the recent papers \cite{Alekseev:2004np, Bonelli:2005ti, Guttenberg, Ikeda:2011ax}.

+Recently, similar but slightly different construction of current algebras based on Q-manifolds was given in \cite{Arvanitakis:2021wkt}.

 The paper is organized as follows.
-In section 2, QP manifolds, twisting and QP pairs are prepared as preliminary.
-In section 3, we analyze properties of the derived brackets between functions on a QP pair.
-In section 4, we propose the supergeometric formalism of current algebras and discuss its relation with classical current algebras.
+In section 2, a QP-manifold, twisting are prepared as preliminary.
+In section 3, we analyze properties of the derived brackets between functions and target space structures.
+In section 4, we propose a supergeometric formalism of current algebras and discuss its relation with classical current algebras.
 We also give many examples which illuminate our theory.
 In section 5, current algebras in the AKSZ sigma models are reconstructed as special cases of our theory.
 Section 6 is devoted to future outlook.
+In the appendix, we consider an example in a target space.